truenas/middleware/docs/userguide/freenas_cli.rst

  vfs.zfs.prefetch_disable: 0 -> 1

 The output will indicate the old value followed by the new value.
 If the change is not beneficial, change it back to the original value.
-If the change turns out to be beneficial, you can make it permanent by creating a Tunable.
+If the change turns out to be beneficial, you can make it permanent by creating a "sysctl" using the instructions in :ref:`Tunables`.

 .. _XDD: